Ikun-Shamash

-In his inscriptions, Ikun-Shamash used the Akkadian language, whereas his contemporaries to the south used the Sumerian language.
+In his inscriptions, Ikun-Shamash used Akkadian, whereas his contemporaries to the south used Sumerian.
 His official title in the inscriptions was "King of Mari" and "ensi-gal", or "supreme Prince" of the deity Enlil.

 He is known from a statue with inscription, which he dedicated to god Shamash.

 Ikun-Shamash's territory seems to have included southern Babylonia.

 Statue

 Ikun-Shamash's votive statue, set by one of his officials, was discovered in the city of Sippar; the inscription reads: